Behind the scenes of Red Hat Summit 2018 scheduling

 The challenge (in theory)

-A few weeks after the CFP closed and the program group decided which talks to accepts, Arrie Brown (master coordinator of Summit, the business expert) and me (the technical expert) started the automatic scheduling.
+A few weeks after the CFP closed and the program group decided which talks to accepts, Arrie Brown (main coordinator of Summit, the business expert) and me (the technical expert) started the automatic scheduling.
 So for everyone wondering why your brilliant talk wasn’t accepted: it’s not OptaPlanner’s fault!

 Instead, it had to assign a timeslot and room to each talk.
 So for everyone wondering why your brilliant talk didn’t get a better time: it is OptaPlanner’s fault!
 My own talk was on the last timeslot of the first day, from 16:30 until 17:15.
 Traitor.
 12 years of dedication to its code and this how it repays me?

 We generated this kind of output:

 Of course, there’s a long list of constraints.
 For starters, there are 5 different talk types (Breakout, Panel, Birds of a Feather, Lab, Workshops, Mini Session) with different durations and different room requirements.
 A 2 hour Lab doesn’t fit in a 20 minute timeslot.
 But a Mini Session does.
 And that’s just the tip of the constraints iceberg:

 Arrie created a Google Docs spreadsheet, uploaded the data from the CFP application and ran it through the OptaPlanner Conference Scheduling example.

 The pigeonhole principle